-If your basement has water seeping in by the floor and the wall, your drain tile is compromised and needs to be cleaned or more likely replaced by a professional.
+If your basement has water seeping in by the floor and the wall, your drain tile may be compromised and needs to be cleaned or more likely replaced by a professional.

 This repair can be utilized in situations where the wall is not bowed to the extent that it needs straightening.
 This repair is very economical and it will do the job very well!
 The repair is used on all types of walls: Block, Stone, Concrete, ICFs, etc. Our system has two separate drains built in to ensure the basement stays dry.

-- The system is below the floor and maintenance free, except for the secondary drain system, which goes up the wall about 4”and takes up about 1/4” of space. .
+The system is below the floor and maintenance-free, except for the secondary drain system, which goes up the wall about 1” and takes up about 1/4” of space. .
 After the system is installed, you can finish the basement and not worry about a baseboard to try to work around.

 There are many companies that call themselves Professional Waterproofers, unfortunately, not many deserve the title.
 It takes many years to understand what it takes to successfully troubleshoot a foundation problem and to correct it right the first time.
 Pouwels Basement Specialists has earned the publics trust since 1975 and we take our business seriously .
 We are not a franchise and are not restricted to a specific repair.
 We will look at a situation and design a system to fit your needs without unnecessary repairs, saving you money and future headaches.